Your Child's Immunizations: Rotavirus Vaccine

 Article Translations: (Spanish)

-Why the Vaccine Is Recommended
+Why Is the Rotavirus Vaccine Recommended?

-When to Delay or Avoid Immunization
+When to Delay or Avoid Rotavirus Immunization

 The vaccine is not recommended if your child:

 - is currently sick.
 But simple colds or other minor illnesses should not prevent immunization.

 - had a serious allergic reaction to an earlier dose of the vaccine.
 Tell your doctor if your child has an allergy to latex, as one of the rotavirus vaccine brands has a latex applicator.